ipfabric/docs/README.md

 and
 [MkDocs Markdown Guide](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown).

-### GitHub mirror and public sources
+### GitHub Mirror and Public Sources

 Our documentation is open to public at <https://docs.ipfabric.io> .
 We went one step further and also made the source code for the documentation open at
 <https://github.com/ipfabric/docs> .
 This allows customers to not only closely
 follow updates, but also to provide improvements.
-Every page also has an `Edit this page` button to simplify this process.
+Every page also has an **Edit this page** button to simplify this process.

-#### Handling contribution (Pull Request on GitHub)
+#### Handling Contribution (Pull Request on GitHub)

-Primary source of data is GitLab, where also the majority of reviews takes place.
+The primary source of data is GitLab, where also the majority of reviews takes place.
 GitLab pushes updates to GitHub (it automatically mirrors all protected branches).
 This means that the final merge needs to happen on the GitLab side.
 The rough process for handling contribution is as follows: